 He picked on Pepsi’s slogan, ‘unbelievably satisfying’ and remarked how hyperbolic that statement actually is.
 He asked Gilette (the best a man can get) whether they had tried *expletive*.
 I shall post the clip here (NSFW), regardless of your thoughts about Russel Brand’s humour, he makes quite a good point.

 The big advertising agencies aren’t afraid to make big statements.
-Trading standards prevent us marketers from making direct claims like “this shampoo smells better than any other shampoo in the world”, but we are allowed to create advertisements which suggest that our product will not only take you to a tropical place in your mind but is also orgasmic.
+Trading standards prevent us marketers from making direct claims like “this shampoo smells better than any other shampoo in the world”, but we are allowed to create advertisements which suggest that our product smells so tropical, it’s orgasmic.
 (It’s not.)

 And it’s doubtful that Apple will help you ‘think differently’.
 Through clever advertising, they’ve managed to associate the iMac and Mac Book Pro with creatives, but there are plenty of musicians, designers and bloggers who are more than happy with a PC.
 Well, they would be happy with it if Apple hadn’t advertised at them so hard.

 Powerful, global brands use powerful slogans.
 They work tirelessly to make you associate their products with good feelings, classy situations and success.

-And so all this made me wonder, why are local businesses so afraid to make bold claims with their advertising?
+Why are local businesses so afraid to make bold claims with their advertising?
 Is it a lack of creativity, or a lack of confidence?
 Maybe fear of looking silly?
-What’s more, why are businesses reluctant to make absolutely true claims?
+Why are businesses reluctant to make absolutely true claims?
 Such as being the largest distributor, or having access to technology that your competitors don’t?
 B2B businesses, in particular, seem to believe that marketing is best kept serious, sensible and modest.
 Even if they’ve consistently managed to save their clients time and money.

 To get in a creative mindset and flex your brain a little, I like to do pitch exercises with my clients which I got from the author Daniel H Pink, in his book ‘To Sell is Human’.